gcloonan/springboard/cloonan_capstone_ideas.md

 # Springboard Foundations of Data Science: Capstone Project Ideas
 ##### Greg Cloonan

-### 1. Saving the Sweetbriars:
-  Developing an assessment of financial health and risk for universitie s
+### 1. Saving the Sweetbriars: *Developing an assessment of financial health and risk for universities*

 ##### Overview:
 Over the past several years, headlines have featured small and medium-sized colleges permanently shuttering their gates to the dismay of employees, students, and alumni.